Chlorine in Drinking Water

 To minimize the risks of using chlorine, the EPA (Environmental Protection Agency) adopted new regulations in November 1980, requiring cities to cut down the chlorination by-products in water to a level not exceeding 100 parts per billion.
 Dr. Robert Harris, an environmental scientist and one of the three members of the White House Advisory Council, said that while this new reduced level is a beginning, but it still doesn't provide proper safeguards and should be strengthened.
 Dr. Harris recommended that citizens find out the current levels of chlorinated by-products in their drinking water and if necessary buy bottled water or home purifying systems.
 Yet, there is little likelihood that the use of chlorine will be discontinued since it is currently the MOST ECONOMICALLY acceptable chemical for bacterial control at this time.

 It is ironic that chlorination, the very process by which we cleanse our water of infectious organisms, can create cancer-causing substances from otherwise innocent chemicals in water.
-Cancers of the kidney, bladder and urinary tract are more common in certain cities than others; why?
-New Orleans takes its tap water from the highly polluted Mississippi River and adds chlorine in excess of government standards to insure protection against infectious diseases.
+Cancers of the kidney, bladder and urinary tract are more common in certain cities than others; why? new Orleans takes its tap water from the highly polluted Mississippi River and adds chlorine in excess of government standards to insure protection against infectious diseases.
 Approximately 63 new carcinogenic compounds are created in Mississippi drinking water when chlorine combines with methanol, carbon disulphide, and other substances.
+There are also increased health risks with aluminum in water.
+It's time to learn more about water filtration and how you can eliminate the contaminants in water.
+Make sure you are drinking healthy and clean water.